Improved two-point correlation function estimates using glass-like distributions as a reference sample: Alternatives to the standard random catalogue

 A distribution with similar characteristics can be obtained by constructing CCVT samples \citep{Balzer2009}, defined by the condition that all points are located at the geometric centre of their respective Voronoi cells, and that all cells have approximately the same volume.
 These highly uniform and isotropic distributions have been recently proposed as an alternative to the standard gravitational glass as pre-initial conditions of N-body simulations \citep{Liao2018}.
 They are generated by iteratively relaxing an initially random set of points into a configuration satisfying the CCVT conditions \citep{Balzer2009}, but the computing cost of this algorithm becomes prohibitive for a large number of points.

 Figure \ref{fig:dist_comparison} shows a slice covering 10 per-cent of the width of a cubic box with $16^{3}$ points following a Poisson distribution (panel $a$), compared against a gravitational glass constructed using \textsc{gadget-2} \citep{Springel2005} and a CCVT distribution obtained using the code of \citet{Liao2018} with the same number of points (panels $b$ and $c$, respectively).
 The glass and CCVT distributions cover the volume more homogeneously than the Poisson case, which exhibits larger density fluctuations.
 A more quantitative description of the differences between these distributions can be seen in Figure~\ref{fig:pk}, which shows the power spectra of the same samples.
-While the random sample exhibits a constant power on all scales $P(k)=1/\bar{n}$, the Glass and the CCVT distributions approach the minimal power spectrum $P(k)\propto k^{4}$ and turn to the Poissonian behaviour only for scales smaller than the mean inter-particle separation, $k\approx 2\pi/\bar{n}^{-1/3}$.
+While the random sample exhibits a constant power on all scales, $P(k)=1/\bar{n}$, the Glass and the CCVT distributions approach the minimal power spectrum, $P(k)\propto k^{4}$, and turn to the Poissonian behaviour only for scales smaller than the mean inter-particle separation, $k\approx 2\pi\bar{n}^{1/3}$.
+Figure~\ref{fig:integration} shows the variance $\sigma^2(R)$ derived from these power spectra using equation~(\ref{eq:sigma2}).
+While for the Poisson distribution $\sigma^2(R)\propto R^{-3}$, the variance of the blue noise distributions decays as $\sigma^2(R)\propto R^{-4}$ for scales larger than the mean inter-particle separation and approaches the behaviour of the random sample for smaller scales.

 Due to their lower variance, a gravitational glass or a CCVT would be good candidates to replace the standard random samples used in the estimation of clustering statistics.
 However, generating these distributions with the number of points required for this task would be costly in both computing time and resources.
 Although pre-initial conditions of N-body simulations are often built by tiling small periodic glass-like distributions to reduce their computing cost, the resulting periodicity of the distribution could have undesired effects on the estimation of pair counts.
-As we will see in the following section, it is possible to construct large sets of points with similar properties following a much simpler procedure.
+As we will see in Section~\ref{subsec:zr}, it is possible to construct large sets of points with similar properties following a much simpler procedure.